All About Pawpaws

 Guest article by Patti Moreno

-Pawpaws are actually very large berries, sometimes growing longer than 6 inches.
-They turn from green to yellow (or brown) when ripe.
-The fruit has a strong tropical flavor — similar to bananas, pineapples, or mangoes.
+Pawpaws are actually large berries, sometimes growing longer than 6 inches.
+They ripen from green to yellow (or brown) and have a strong tropical flavor similar to bananas, pineapples, or mangoes.

-Ripe pawpaw fruits have a very short shelf life: about 3-5 days.
-This has made it impossible for pawpaws to be sold in most grocery stores, since they can’t be transported to market quickly enough.
-Growing pawpaws in your backyard is the best way for you to enjoy this fruit.
+Ripe pawpaw fruits have a short shelf life—about 3-5 days—making them difficult to sell in grocery stores.
+Growing pawpaw trees in your backyard is the best way to enjoy this unique native fruit.

 Pawpaw trees are cold-hardy fruit trees, meaning they grow well in colder climates.
-This applies to the Asimina triloba pawpaw, or common pawpaw, which grows from North Florida all the way to Canada.
+The common pawpaw (Asimina triloba) is suited for regions from North Florida to Canada.

-Grafted pawpaw trees purchased from Stark Bro’s start fruiting in about 3-5 years!
+Grafted pawpaw trees purchased from Stark Bro’s begin fruiting in about 3-5 years.

 Watch my video for how to make pawpaw smoothies: